My son died at a music festival – don't let any more young people die at Australian festivals

 0 have signed.
 Let’s get to 150,000!

 It's every parent's worst nightmare.
-There have now been three deaths from drug overdoses at music festivals in the last few months – just like my son Daniel who died at a festival in January 2012.
+There have now been five deaths from drug overdoses at music festivals in the last few months – just like my son Daniel who died at a festival in January 2012.